MattyOL/Future_Forest-Project-1/README.md

 I used Google Fonts to select and import the fonts that were used on the site.

-# Features
-Common Elements

 # Logo and Navigation Bar
--The logo and navigation bar is located across all pages ,The navigation menu brings you to the correct page when clicked, too return back to home-page you can also click the logo across all pages.
+The logo and navigation bar is located across all pages ,The navigation menu brings you to the correct page when clicked, too return back to home-page you can also click the logo across all pages.